yukundu58/mpcs52553-final/README.md

 ## Reservation Part
 Non-administrator users could make reservation by click each library, and they could also cancel the reservation.
 Administrator users have the access to see all the reservations.
+There are some rules of reservation:
+- On each time spot, the number of reservations of a specific library cannot be more than its room number
+- One user cannot make two reservations having time overlap for one library
+- The end time of one reservation should be later than its beginning time